Windows Admin Center: Server compatibility

 While designed to manage Windows Server 2012 and later, Windows Admin Center can also manage Windows 10, albeit with fewer tools.
 In order to manage Windows Server 2012 or 2012 R2, the Windows Management Framework (WMF) version 5.1 or higher must be installed.
 Additionally, Windows Server 2008 R2 can be managed with the installation of Windows Management Framework version 5.1 or higher, albeit with limited functionality.

 Client compatibility and installation

 Windows Admin Center can be installed on Windows 10, Windows Server 2016, or later operating systems.
 Installing Windows Admin Center requires an ~80MB Microsoft Installer Package (MSI).
 The installer will ask for a port to serve the website on, as well as the ability to use or generate a self-signed SSL certificate.

-Once installed, Windows Admin Center can be accessible over the web, and servers can be managed upon their addition.
+Once installed, Windows Admin Center can be accessed over the web, and servers can be managed upon their addition.
 Presently, Windows Admin Center only supports Microsoft Edge and Google Chrome.